sunjay/sunjay.github.io/_drafts/rust-code-coverage.md

 - contributed to [Codecov][codecov] to integrate Rust code coverage from kcov
 - A few things you should know before we begin:
-    - This tutorial will likely only work for x86 and x86_64 Linux
+    - This guide will likely only work for x86 and x86_64 Linux
         - this is enough for running on things like Travis, but you may need to take extra steps if you want to run code coverage locally
     - kcov not a Rust-specific code coverage tool, it uses DWARF debugging information to figure out which lines have run